Top 10 U2 Songs

 Still, despite this oddity, this otherwise huge track hits like a ton of bricks, fizzing with energy and excitement.
 This may not have been the first single released from All That I Can Leave Behind, but it’s a perfect illustration of the album’s rounded and robust rock sound.

 This collaboration with Green Day, released in October 2006, is a cover of The Skids’ 1978 song of the same name.
-The track was recorded as a charity single to help those affected by the devastation of Hurricane Katrina in August 2005.
-Re-examining the song’s lyrics through this lens of tragedy gives them an even more visceral poignancy, and can be read as criticizing the government’s response to the disaster.
+The track was recorded as a charity single to help those affected by Hurricane Katrina in August 2005.
+Re-examining the song’s lyrics through the lens of tragedy gives them an even more visceral poignancy and can be read as a critique of the government’s response to the disaster.

 It might seem odd to include a cover version and collaboration on a list like this, but that should give you some idea of just how truly special the track is.
 The voices of the two singers effortlessly spark off one another, while The Edge and Armstrong deliver some of the most frantic guitar licks of either of their careers.